 A physician will treat diarrhea that lasts for a long time or is chronic along with its underlying causes.
 But there may be no need to treat mild cases of acute diarrhea.

-Fluid therapy During Diarrhea
+Intravenous Fluid Therapy During Diarrhea

 In this case, the body may become dehydrated due to frequent episodes of watery stools, and the overall electrolyte balance may be disturbed.
-Rehydrating the body is advised for this reason in order to support the body during times of stress and dehydration.
+Rehydrating the body is advised for this reason to support the body during times of stress and dehydration.

 Depending on the patient’s condition, physical examination, and diagnostic results, a customized treatment plan should be recommended by a doctor.
 Specific abnormalities of the patient and the severity of the gastrointestinal disorder should be considered when selecting a particular fluid therapy.
+If oral rehydration is not helping with depleted volume, Intravenous fluid replacement may be required.

 It is also possible to purchase antidiarrheal medications over the counter.
 Loperamide is one of these medications, while bismuth subsalicylate is another.
 The drug Imodium reduces the passage of stool by reducing motility.
 The drug is available both over the counter and online.